Disruption and recovery of the US domestic airline networks during the COVID-19 pandemic: Introduction

 \section{Introduction}

 The novel coronavirus, COVID-19, was first identified in China in December 2019 and subsequently caused a global pandemic.
-As of May 14, 2022, the cumulative number of worldwide cases had reached 520 million, with over six million deaths \citep{WHO2022covid}.
 This pandemic has had a huge impact on many aspects of life, such as the environment, health, and the economy \citep{sarkodie2021global}.
 Regarding the latter, according to the International Monetary Fund (IMF), the cumulative economic losses associated with the pandemic are expected to reach \$13.8 trillion in 2024 \citep{IMF2022economic}.

-Among others, the airline industry has been particularly severely affected \citep{suau2020early, sobieralski2020covid}.
+Among others, the airline industry has been particularly severely affected \citep{suau2020early, sobieralski2020covid, zhang2021impact}.
 The sudden decrease in air travel demand has been much worse than that seen after the 9/11 terrorist attacks and the 2008 financial crisis combined \citep{curley2020coronavirus}.
 Due to this unprecedented decrease in demand, many companies ceased almost all their operations \citep{sun2020did}, leading to many bankruptcies of airlines worldwide \citep{salman2020can}.
-Thus far, numerous papers have been published on air transport during the COVID-19 pandemic \citep{sun2021covid}.
+Thus far, numerous papers have been published on air transport during the COVID-19 pandemic \citep{sun2021degree, sun2021covid, sun2022covid}.
 As we will see in Sec.~\ref{sec:review}, some studies have analyzed airline networks, particularly at national and global levels.
 In these studies, airline networks are typically constructed by aggregating networks of individual airlines.
 However, each airline has its own corporate strategy, and the dynamics of their networks may vary widely depending on the airline.
 These kinds of dynamics at the airline level are largely unknown.
 However, understanding airline-level network dynamics is essential for ensuring aviation policies in emergent situations in order to both guarantee network connectivity and maintain competition among airlines.